jensdietrich/se-teaching/jaxb/README.md

 XSD is used via a Maven plugin (see `pom.xml` for details), the underlying JAXB compiler is a binary `xjc` in the Java distribution (version 8).
 If code generation fails, check whether this binary is in the PATH.

-In Java 9 JaxB was flagged as depricated and finally removed in Java 11.
+In Java 9 JaxB was flagged as deprecated and finally removed in Java 11.
 This example requires Java 8 (can be verified by running `java -version` and `javac -version`).
 See this post [https://stackoverflow.com/questions/52502189/java-11-package-javax-xml-bind-does-not-exist] for a discussion on how to run this with newer versions of Java.